HR-CMGT/PRG06-vue-workshop/README.md

    div {border: 1px solid black;}
 </css>
 ```
-When compiling, webpack extracts these .vue files into separate script and css files, but we don't need to worry about that!

 ## Class syntax

 In this tutorial, we use class syntax to define our Vue components.
-HR CMGT PRG06 students are already familiar with this syntax since we used it to build [games in Typescript](https://github.com/HR-CMGT/Typescript).
+CMGT PRG06 students are already familiar with this syntax since we used it to build [games in Typescript](https://github.com/HR-CMGT/Typescript).

-In Vue, we can create a component by extending (inheriting) the default Vue class.
-Data is defined as properties of the class.
-This example has a `name` as `data`, a custom method and a lifecycle method:
+In Vue, we can create a component by extending (*inheriting*) the default Vue class.
+A class can have properties and methods. *Note: in regular Javascript, component properties are stored in the `data` object*.

+Vue classes can have several `lifecycle` methods, such as `created()`.
+These are called automatically.

 ```
 <script lang="ts">